zimmerman-team/DX/README.md

 DataXplorer is an AI-powered purpose-driven data exploration solution built with the goal of making the visual representation of data easy and powerful for everyone.

+To get started immediately, run `. scripts/setup.sh`. _Note, the . is important to ensure the context of the build scripts is correct._

 ### Mission
 Our mission is to create lasting impact for organizations that bring positive change to our world by helping them to unlock the power of data.